greenelab/cimr-d/doc/contributing.md

 `check the file link and try again`
-* The weblink probided in the yaml file is not available.
+* The weblink provided in the yaml file is not available.

 `data_type not indicated in dir tree`